thankyoumyteens/note/programming/Java/md/gc/src/jdk21/g1/base/oop_klass.md

 class Klass : public Metadata {
  protected:

+  // If you add a new field that points to any metaspace object, you
+  // must add this field to Klass::metaspace_pointers_do().

+  // note: put frequently-used fields together at start of klass structure
+  // for better cache behavior (may not make much of a difference but sure won't hurt) enum { _primary_super_limit = 8 };

   // The "layout helper" is a combined descriptor of object layout.
   // For klasses which are neither instance nor array, the value is zero.
   //